 That's one of the most frequent questions that I received with regards to breast milk storage and handling.

-While you can, 'of course', choose not to have one, owning a bottle warmer can make things a lot easier to handle.
+While you can, 'of course', choose not to have one, owning a bottle warmer can make things a lot easier to handle, so I would recommend it as part of your pumping essentials.

 In this article, I'd share why you need a bottle warmer for breast milk, things to consider while choosing one, and the 5 best bottle warmers for breast milk in the current market.